 The same is true for drawing.

-Finding your drawing style
+How to find your drawing style

 Seeking out a drawing style is the quickest way to get frustrated with drawing.
 Alternatively, a drawing style is a result of drawing a lot.
 The more and more you draw.
 Especially drawing in your sketchbook.
-As a result, you’ll develop a natural way for constructing a drawing.
+As a result, you'll develop a natural way of constructing a drawing.

 We all interpret the world around us in different ways.